-There are a number of pros and cons to consider if you’re contemplating joining an umbrella company.
+There are several pros and cons to consider if you’re thinking about joining an umbrella company.
 Here, we look at the main advantages and disadvantages of becoming an umbrella employee.

 Compliance

-If you’re a contractor or freelancer, you will definitely want to be sure that you’re paying the correct amount of income tax and National Insurance Contributions (NICs).
+If you’re an umbrella employee, you must be confident that the correct income tax and National Insurance Contributions (NICs) are deducted from your gross pay.
 A compliant provider will do this.
+More and more umbrellas now use payroll validation software like SafeRec.

 No tie in

 And, if you want to leave an umbrella, all you need to do is request a P45, and that’s it.
-There are no associated leaving fees, and you certainly shouldn’t face any joining fees either.
+There are no associated leaving fees, and you shouldn’t pay any joining fees.

 Minimal administration

 Umbrella companies are designed to make your life as easy as possible.
-After you become an employee, all you need to do is submit signed timesheets on time to be paid.
+After you become an employee, you simply need to submit signed timesheets on time to be paid.

 The umbrella structure minimises your administrative responsibilities.
 Therefore, you could argue that using an umbrella is by far the easiest method to get paid from a contractor’s perspective.